clibc/Dungeon/README.md

 ![](https://github.com/62bit/Dungeon/blob/master/Dungeon%20Engine/Source/dungeon.gif)

 # Getting Started
 The project contains Visual Studio Solution file(.sln) which means you can clone and open with.
 So it is only available on Windows atm.
-(I will add Premake or CMake to make this easier)
+(I will add Premake or CMake to make the building process easier)

 ```
 1. git clone https://github.com/62bit/Dungeon.git